scmacdon/AWSTracker/Notifications/Readme.md

 **Cost to complete:** The AWS services included in this document are included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc).

-**Note:** Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re no longer charged.
+**Note:** Be sure to terminate all of the resources you create while going through this tutorial to ensure that you’re not charged.

 #### Topics